adamfortuna/adamfortuna-v4/source/articles/2013-09-07-response-streams-with-rails-4-and-redis.markdown

 tags: Technical, Code School, Ruby, Rails, Redis
 ---

 If you're on the fence about updating an older application to use Rails 4, the addition of `ActionController::Live` might be helpful in making your decision a little easier.
 It enables keeping a connection open to your server, which can then respond with partial updates with ease.
-This bridges one of the bigger gaps that causes people to choose [node.js][] over Rails for projects.
+This bridges one of the bigger gaps that causes people to choose [node.js](http://nodejs.org/) over Rails for projects.

 ## A Basic Redis Connection

-{% pullside right %}
+@pull right
 If you're looking for an intro, read Aarons post.
-{% endpullside %}
+@

-Aaron Patterson wrote a great post about [Live Streaming in Rails][], over a year ago, but the interface is mostly the same today.
+Aaron Patterson wrote a great post about [Live Streaming in Rails](http://tenderlovemaking.com/2012/07/30/is-it-live.html), over a year ago, but the interface is mostly the same today.
 That post is still a good starting point for `ActionController::Live`.

-I first ran into the subject when working on Code School's [Rails 4: Zombie Outlaws][] course where the last level is all about streaming, with a mention towards the end about using it in cooperation with Redis.
-The example we show in that
+I first ran into the subject when working on Code School's [Rails 4: Zombie Outlaws](http://rails4.codeschool.com/) course where the last level is all about streaming, with a mention towards the end about using it in cooperation with Redis.

-{% pullside left code %}
 If you connected to this endpoint in a browser, it'd load forever and occasionally send back responses to the browser
-{% endpullside %}

 ```ruby
 class ActivitiesController < ApplicationController